-- 6.1.1 Students may formally request that their studies be interrupted for up to 6 months on the basis of evidence demonstrating that ill-health or other circumstances would prevent them from pursuing their research.
-A student who interrupts their studies in Part 2 will have the period of interruption added to their date of completion up to the maximum duration detailed in clause 5.2. - 6.1.2 Such requests shall be initially considered by the Primary Academic Supervisor, following which the Head of School/ Department or Moderator shall submit a recommendation to the Continuation and Award Board for Postgraduate Research Students. - 6.1.3 Following the granting of an interruption by the Board, the Student Enrolment and Administration unit shall formally notify the student of the change to their status, the date on which the student is expected to resume study, and the revised date by which the thesis is expected to be submitted. - 6.1.4 The Primary Academic Supervisor shall contact the student again before the expected date of return to seek confirmation of whether the student intends to return on schedule or wishes to seek an extension to the interruption.
-The process detailed in 6.1.2 will be followed in accordance with time limitations set out in 5.2 of these regulations. - 6.1.5 Extending a period of interruption beyond 12 months would extend the students study beyond the maximum durations stipulated in 5.2 of these regulations and therefore this is not permitted unless with the permission of the Chair or Senate.
+- 6.1.2 Such requests shall be initially considered by the Primary Academic Supervisor, following which the Head of School/ Department or Moderator shall submit a recommendation to the Continuation and Award Board for Postgraduate Research Students. - 6.1.3 Following the granting of an interruption by the Board, the Student Enrolment and Administration unit shall formally notify the student of the change to their status, the date on which the student is expected to resume study, and the revised date by which the thesis is expected to be submitted. - 6.1.4 The Primary Academic Supervisor shall contact the student again before the expected date of return to seek confirmation of whether the student intends to return on schedule or wishes to seek an extension to the interruption.
+The process detailed in 6.1.1 and 6.1.2 will be followed in accordance with time limitations set out. - 6.1.5 Extending a period of interruption beyond 12 months for a full-time student would extend the students study beyond the maximum durations stipulated in 5.2 of these regulations and therefore this is not permitted unless with the permission of the Chair or Senate.
 The maximum duration of study must therefore be considered when agreeing an interruption of studies.